emann615/Wireshark-Challenge-Carnage/README.md

 ### Q2) What is the name of the zip file that was downloaded?

-If I look back at that first HTTP connection, I can see that it is a GET request for a zip file.
+I looked back at that first HTTP connection and was able to see that it is a GET request for a zip file.

 <img src="https://github.com/emann615/emann615/assets/117882385/0685cd64-f5b4-41a7-9279-27e8c42a5c62" height="50%" width="50%"/>
 </br>